twineworks/tweakflow/site/content/reference.md

 Variable values are either given directly as [expressions](#expressions), or the variables are marked as `provided`.
 The host application is required to set the values of `provided` variables through the embedding API.
 Initially, all provided variables have the value `nil`.

 Tweakflow uses strict evaluation.
 All variables of a library are guaranteed to evaluate even if they are not referenced by other expressions.

+### Scopes

+All named entities like variables, libraries, aliases, and exports are placed in a scope in which each name must be unique.
+Tweakflow has four different kinds of scope ordered into a hierarchy:

+- global scope
+- module scope
+- library scope
+- local scope

+There is exactly one global scope per tweakflow program.
+It contains the names of [global modules](#global-modules), if any are loaded.

+There is a distinct module scope per loaded module.
+It contains the names of the module's imports, aliases, and libraries.

+There is a distinct library scope per library in a module.
+It contains the names of all library variables.

+There is a local scope per variable in a module.
+Nested local scopes are created as part of expressions that introduce identifiers, like [local variables](#local-variables) for example.

+Name resolution for references generally starts in the scope the reference appears in.
+If the name is not found the search propagates one level up until it stops after searching module scope.
+Global scope is not searched as part of the algorithm.
+Any references to global names must be explicitly marked as global references.
+See [references](#references) for syntax details.

 ### Annotations